Getting your Trinity Audio player ready...

 How should your social media marketing strategy change during a pandemic?

 During a recent TV news interview, I was asked, “What is your advice to your clients – and to any of our viewers – who are using Social Media as part of their marketing strategy: business-as-usual?
-Or does a story like Coronavirus that “blocks-out-the-sun” dictate changing tactics?
+Or does a story like Covid that “blocks-out-the-sun” dictate changing tactics?
 How should brands handle their social media marketing strategy during a coronavirus outbreak?”

 Here are four marketing tactics to consider today when creating a crisis communications plan: